Smart Publishing Ltd. is a Canadian company incorporated in the Province of British Columbia, since 2005.

 - Would I consider the dealing fair if I were the author of the work, or the copyright owner?

-All material used according to Fair Dealing best practices must be reproduced accurately, and acknowledged as The Red Letter Gospel © 2017 by Smart Publishing Ltd. or The Synoptic Gospel © 2009 by Smart Publishing Ltd. when quoting only the fifth column text, or as FIVE COLUMN © 2009 by Smart Publishing Ltd. for the reproduction of any part of the four Gospel harmony.
+All material used according to Fair Dealing best practices must be reproduced accurately, and acknowledged as The Synoptic Gospel © 2009 by Smart Publishing Ltd., or as The Red Letter Gospel © 2017 by Smart Publishing Ltd., when quoting only the Fifth Column unified text, or as FIVE COLUMN © 2009 by Smart Publishing Ltd. for the reproduction of any part of the Four Gospel Harmony.

-To view the Permissions of Use and To Quote click here, select a Publication:
+To view the Permissions of Use and To Quote click here, or select a Publication:

 Select a Title to view its Printed and Digital editions: